Introduction

 (M) Moving line average of Fat-GFP fluorescence along the normalized AP axis of wildtype and ds33k/UAO71 mutant wing pouches from 4-day old larvae.
 Shaded regions for each profile represent the standard error of the mean.

-At all timepoints, there was a graded distribution of Ds-GFP along both anterior-posterior (AP) and dorsal-ventral (DV) axes, high at the margins and low in the center of the pouch (Fig. 2C,D).
-The gradient was asymmetric along the AP axis, being lower at the A margin than the P margin.
+There was a graded distribution of Ds-GFP along both anterior-posterior (AP) and dorsal-ventral (DV) axes of the wing pouch.
+Ds was high near the pouch border and low at the center of the pouch (Fig. 2C,D).
+The gradient was asymmetric along the AP axis, being lower along the anterior pouch border than posterior border.
 As the pouch grew larger, the Ds gradient appeared to become progressively shallower.
 When we normalized all of the Ds-GFP profiles to their corresponding pouch sizes, the profiles along the AP axis collapsed together (Fig 2E).
-This occurred because the maximum and minimum limits of Ds-GFP abundance were conserved as the wing pouch grew.
-It implies that dividing cells take up intermediate scalar values from their neighbors during growth, and over time the steepness of the Ds gradient diminishes.
-In contrast, along the DV axis the normalized profiles remained distinct because both maximum and minimum limits of Ds-GFP progressively diminished as the wing grew (Fig. 2F).
+In contrast, along the DV axis the normalized profiles remained distinct because both maximum and minimum limits of Ds-GFP progressively diminished as the wing pouch grew (Fig. 2F).

 The Ds gradient directly scales with pouch volume